-The Plan area abuts the Rocky View County municipal boundary between the Tsuut'ina Nation 145 to the south, the River Spirit Golf Club and undeveloped agricultural lands to the west, the Elbow River and South Springbank ASP to the north, and the Elbow Valley ASP, as well as the communities of West Meadows, Elbow Valley West and Elbow River Estates to the east.
+The Plan area abuts the Rocky View County municipal boundary between the Tsuut'ina Nation 145 to the south, the River Spirit Golf Club and undeveloped agricultural lands to the west, the Elbow River and South Springbank ASP to the north, and the Elbow Valley ASP to the east.
+It is also west of the existing communities of West Meadows, Elbow Valley West, Braemar, Stonepine, and Elbow River Estates.
 The site is bounded by Range Road 34 to the west and Range Road 32 to the east, with the Tsuut'ina First Nation and Elbow River forming the south and north borders respectively.